 You normally refer to the brand guidelines as part of the brief.

-The resulting creative work must fit with the guidelines, unless there’s a clear reason not to.
+The resulting creative work must meet the guidelines unless there’s a clear reason not to.

 Marketing approvers check the creative work against these guidelines.
 Their role is to ensure consistency.
-Consistency is important as it makes it easier for customer to recognise and recall the work comes from your brand. (see our design psychology article for more on this).
+Consistency is important as it makes it easier for customers to recognise and recall your brand.
+(See our design psychology article for more on this).